BirdCraftSSB/Lab4/README.md

 # Lab4
-Regression Model that predicts fish weight
+This is a Regression Model that predicts fish weight from a dataset provided by Kaggle It utilizes Flask API and local server running to make predictions